 Most NERSC login accounts are associated with specific individuals and must not be shared.
 Sometimes it is advantageous to have a login account which is not tied to a person but instead to the group for the purposes of shared access to batch jobs or data.
 Collaboration Accounts are designed to facilitate collaborative computing by allowing multiple users to use the same account.
 All actions performed by the collaboration account are traceable back to the individual who used the collaboration account to perform those actions via gsisshd accounting logs.
-PIs and PI Proxies can request a collaboration account by logging into nim and selecting "Request a Collaboration Account" under the blue "Actions" tab.
+PIs and PI Proxies can request a collaboration account by submitting a ticket.

 Logging Into Collaboration Accounts¶

 To access your collaboration account on any Cori login node or on any data transfer node (DTN), use:

 $ collabsu <collaboration account name> <enter nersc password at the prompt>